sambanova/ai-starter-kit/enterprise_knowledge_retriever/README.md

 This AI Starter Kit is an example of a semantic search workflow.
 You send your PDF or TXT file to the SambaNova platform, and get answers to questions about the documents content.
 The Kit includes:

-- A configurable SambaNova Cloud or SambaStudio connector.
+- A configurable SambaNova connector.
 The connector generates answers from a deployed model.
 - A configurable integration with a third-party vector database.
 - An implementation of a semantic search workflow using [Langchain LCEL](https://python.langchain.com/v0.1/docs/expression_language/).
 - Prompt construction strategies.

 This sample is ready-to-use.
 We provide:

-- Instructions for setup with SambaNova Cloud or SambaStudio.
 - Instructions for running the model as is.
 - Instructions for customizing the model.